fannystahl/DT173G---Moment-2/README.md

-# DT173G---Moment-2
+# DT173G---Moment-2, Moment 3
-A repository used for the course Webbutveckling III - Moment 2
+A repository used for the course Webbutveckling III - Moment 2 and Moment 3.
+It now includes SASS!

 ## What is the purpose of automation?